-If your store is new and you’ve had only a few customers so far, you might be able to get away with sending them simple marketing emails from a free email client like Gmail.
+If your store is new and you’ve had only a few customers so far, you might be able to get away with sending them simple marketing emails from a free email provider like Gmail.
 But as your customer base grows, this approach will quickly prove unworkable:

 - Manually emailing customers individually is also not the best use of your time when you have other store responsibilities to take care of!

 The more feasible alternative is to use dedicated email marketing platforms that help ecommerce businesses market to customers and generate more revenue.

 Think elegant email forms for building a list of potential customers and stunning newsletters for publicizing upcoming sales.
 Throw in ecommerce marketing automation for rescuing abandoned carts, or thanking customers for their purchase, on autopilot.

 And last but not least, imagine you have reports that tell you exactly how much revenue your emails are bringing in every day!

 These are just some perks you can look forward to in some of the best email marketing platforms for ecommerce.
 Let’s check out 12 of the top options as you hunt down the right email marketing software for implementing your ecommerce email marketing strategy!

 The 12 best options for email marketing for ecommerce are: